Alabama cases of COVID-19 top 500 after state acknowledges first death

 Read all The Anniston Star's coverage of the coronavirus COVID-19 and its impact on Alabama.
 (No subscription required.)

-The Alabama Department of Public Health showed the latest count of confirmed cases of the virus that causes COVID-19 on its website.
-On Wednesday the state reported 144 new cases of the disease, more by far than in any other single day of the crisis so far, including the first known case in Cleburne County.
+The Alabama Department of Public Health showed 524 confirmed cases of the virus that causes COVID-19 on its website Thursday evening.
+On Wednesday the state had reported 144 new cases of the disease, more by far than in any other single day of the crisis so far, including the first known case in Cleburne County.

 Also on Wednesday, the death of a part-time Jackson County employee was announced by the chairman of the County Commission there in a letter circulated online.
 After that announcement, the Public Health Department did not include the death in an update to its count of COVID-19 cases later in the afternoon, and said in a social media post that it had confirmed no deaths.
 Hours later on Wednesday, Gov. Kay Ivey’s spokeswoman sent a statement from the governor confirming the death.